-House property as per the Income-tax Act, 1961 means any building (or land adjacent to such building) owned by assessee himself.
+As per the Income-tax Act, 1961 in reference to house property means any building (or land adjacent to such building) owned by the assessee himself.
 House property includes flats, shops, office space, factory sheds, commercial building, agricultural land and farm houses etc.

 House property income (rental income) is taxable.
 Even if house property is not registered in the name of taxpayer, rental income shall be treated as his income because he is enjoying the ownership right viz. possession of such house property.

 What are the eligible deductions allowed to be deducted from house property income?